What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 Track and Report

-Maintain records of who took which restricted holidays for audit and compliance purposes.
+Maintain records of who took which RH days for audit and compliance purposes.
 This data also helps you understand workforce demographics and plan for future holiday lists.
 Your HRMS portal should be able to generate these reports with a single click.

 If your team needs help setting up restricted holiday workflows in your HR software, our training and support team can walk you through the configuration step by step.